QuickDocsTech/salesforce_vcode_quickstart/README.md

 ## Dev, Build and Test

-Dev - pull changes from org into local workspace  `. pull.sh` Build - push changes into Sandbox Org `. push.sh` or
+- Dev - pull changes from org into local workspace  `. pull.sh`
+- Build - push changes into Sandbox Org `. push.sh`
+or
-Build - push changes into Sandbox Org `node deploy.js` Test - To be added
+- Build - push changes into Sandbox Org `node deploy.js`  (update username in ln 6)
+- Test - To be added

 ## Other commands

-Create & configure Build Task in VSCode to trigger `node deploy.js` Manually clean up org list `cd ~/.sfdx` - be careful Kill running process `kill -9 $(lsof -t -i :1717)`
+- Create & configure Build Task in VSCode to trigger `node deploy.js`
+- Manually clean up org list `cd ~/.sfdx` - be careful
+- Kill running process `kill -9 $(lsof -t -i :1717)`

 ## Description of Files and Directories
 - To be added